TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/06_lesson/lesson.md

     	* Create the diagonal checkers
     	* Connect the functions together
     	* wrap up and game over check is correct
-4. Opportunities for more
-    1. Students can create a variable size board
-    2. The checker can actually all be done using one function taking in the start x and y and the movement of the x and y

 4. **Discussion**
 	* talk to students about questions, and confusion.
 Make sure to look at their plans and that they have outlined the project in a way that makes sense.
 Ask them to talk about which part will be the hardest or take the longest time.
 5. **Day Plan**